Bookworm-project/NgramScript/README.md

 This code is not a Google product and is not endorsed by Google in any way.

 With this in mind... happy plotting!

+Created by JB Michel for the Harvard Cultural Observatory<br>
+Oct 19 2012 www.culturomics.org, @culturomics, @jb_michel

+Modified by M Shamim for the Rice Cultural Observatory<br>
+May 27, 2015 www.culturomics.org, @theaidenlab